EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ## Business requirements

+The business requirements in this section is covering the requirements that are related to WP6 for supplying weather radar data.

 ### B01 - RODEO WP6 OPERA to be a flexible pathway to exposing weather radar data observations

 “As a EUMETNET Member, I want RODEO to be flexible and be a pathway to exposing radar data from a single point of contact.
 So, I can deliver a consistent solution and reduce development activity.”